tarwn/lessthandot-hugo/blogs/content/posts/2009-03-02-collection-of-puzzles-for-programmers.md

 **[Calculating the Fibonacci Sequence][5]**

-Calculate &#8216;X' numbers in the Fibonacci Sequence, which is essentially adding the previous 2 occurring numbers together to make the next
+Calculate 'X' numbers in the Fibonacci Sequence, which is essentially adding the previous 2 occurring numbers together to make the next

 **[split a filepath][6]**